As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 All things considered, the reality of late-age parenthood is not all grim.

-Ms Sanaa Lundgren, a senior therapist at Incontact Counselling and Training, said that older parents are motivated to embark on the journey of parenthood as they don’t take conceiving children for granted.
+Ms Sanaa Lundgren, a senior therapist at Incontact Counselling and Training, said that older parents are motivated to embark on the journey of parenthood as they do not take conceiving children for granted.

 “They may have also had the time to travel and fulfil their goals before becoming parents, which leaves little if no room to any lingering regrets of lost dreams due to parenthood,” said Ms Lundgren.